get10101/itchysats/docs/adr/014-rollover-2.0.md

 1. The new protocol requires being online at a very specific point in time.

    This requirement is already implied by the fact that we have an off-chain channel construct and we need to be constantly online to monitor for the broadcast of old commit transactions.

+## Open questions

+1. Should we avoid the in-efficiency in doing a rollover when both parties don't align on the funding rate?
+2. When should peers trigger rollover?
+5min before the funding period ends?
+10min?
+What is enough time?
+3. With fixed funding periods, we get a lot of load on very specific points in time.
+Is that an issue?